 Unfortunately, Batman: Assault on Arkham also shares Guy Ritchie’s tendency for style over substance.
 Heist films are often as bound by convention as superhero stories, but while Batman: Assault on Arkham dutifully lines up all the components of a good heist film and has great fun with them, none of the individual pieces fits together well with any of the others.
 The pleasures of a heist film come from the intellectual gamesmanship as much as the action, but inviting thought because of the genre only makes one realize how little makes sense.
 The entire mission is questionable from first principles, since it seems like Waller could easily obtain what she wants through official channels without revealing any of her secrets.
 The need for secrecy is also baffling, since she’s presumably already gone loud with the botched raid in the movie’s opening scene.
 In our modern times, one wonders why she doesn’t just declare the Riddler a terrorist and engage in extraordinary rendition just to save herself a whole lot of headache.
 If the 1980’s Suicide Squad feels dated, it’s only because it fit closely with political and espionage practice of the day.
 Batman: Assault on Arkham has updated the surface sensibilities, but seems to have kept the older cloak-and-dagger practices.

-The composition of the team in a heist movie is critical, so it’s a also major flaw that lineup of the Suicide Squad feels entirely arbitrary.
+The composition of the team in a heist movie is critical, so it’s also a major flaw that the lineup of the Suicide Squad feels entirely arbitrary.
 A movie like Ocean’s Eleven found specific roles for all 11 of its characters, but there doesn’t seem to be any reason for anyone other than Deadshot and Harley to be sent on this mission.
 I’m willing to accept Captain Boomerang’s inclusion on general principle, since he was a mainstay of the 1980’s Squad.
 Including Black Spider is understandable, but he’s almost completely misused.
 In truth, it seems like he would have had far more luck pulling off the mission alone (and probably would have done it without more motivation than a large sack of unmarked bills).
 I’m not sure how anyone could think that Killer Frost or King Shark would be useful on a “low profile” mission.
 All the plot twists and sudden reveals later in the movie might give each member a real reason for being there, but that’s putting the cart before the horse because a complication arises because someone is there or the character is there specifically to be a plot complication.
 The comic book Squad also always had plausible cover stories for their covert operations that exploited their lawless reputations.
 I don’t know that anyone, in-story or on the crew, gave any thought to what would happen if the Squad’s involvement was revealed.
 One of the big surprises is blindingly obvious, easily guessed from the second it happens.
 The big twist that reveals (naturally) that Not Everything Is What It Seems actively undermines the earliest portions of the movie even more, inadvertently underscoring the unnecessarily complex method used to solve a fundamentally simple problem.
 The net effect of all these flaws is to make Amanda Waller seem incompetent rather than Machiavellian, which may be the movie’s worst sin.

 The video and audio on the Blu-ray edition of Batman: Assault on Arkham is excellent, which should come as no surprise by now.
 It also comes with a nice selection of bonus features, starting with a good commentary track with DC’s Mike Carlin, scriptwriter Heath Corson, and producer James Tucker (sadly, directors Jay Oliva and Ethan Spaulding are absent).
 A short but solid featurette spotlights Harley Quinn from her creation for Batman the Animated Series through her modern comics incarnations.
 The second featurette focuses on Arkham Asylum, and even though it runs a bit longer than it should and tends to repeat itself, it is also packed with information about the fictional insane asylum and the archaic attitudes towards the mentally ill that led to the popular vision of insane asylums.
 I think it’s one of the most fascinating bonus features that’s ever been included on these direct-to-video movie releases.
 We get the usual advance look at the next movie, Justice League: Throne of Atlantis, which seems to be an appropriately joyless follow-up to Justice League: War to give Aquaman a chance to be a humorless jerk alongside the rest of this version of the League.
 Obviously, I’m not a fan, but it is what it is.
 The four bonus TV episodes still look awful as they are inexplicably in standard definition.
 Justice League Unlimited‘s “Task Force X” only serves to make the non-sensical plot of this movie look even worse, since its plot does everything better than Batman: Assault on Arkham in a third of the running time.
 Young Justice‘s “Infiltrator” is a fine episode of the show even if I’m quite not sure why it’s included here.
 The bonus episodes are rounded out by Batman: The Brave and the Bold‘s “Emperor Joker” and The Batman‘s “Two of a Kind” (which, in all honesty, I haven’t been able to watch yet, though I expect they’re both focusing on the more popular denizens of Arkham in a more kid-friendly manner).
 Like all earlier combo pack releases, a bare-bones DVD and UltraViolet digital copy are also included.